2018 to Date

 Theatre Residency: County Monaghan 2018-19

-Public Art Commission: Fingal
+Public Art Commission: Fingal 2019-21

-In earlier career phases, I was Co-ordinator of The Arts Council’s Review of Theatre in Ireland 1995-96; Theatre Programmer at Dublin’s City Arts Centre (1990-95) and a co-founder and performer with Co-Motion Theatre Company, Dublin (1985-90).
-In the late ’80s – early ’90s, I was also active in a voluntary role for 2 years with Parade of Innocence, a series of large scale public theatre and protest events in Dublin and globally on human rights and miscarriage of justice cases.
+Before all that, I was Co-ordinator of The Arts Council’s Review of Theatre in Ireland (1995-96); Theatre Programmer at Dublin’s City Arts Centre (1990-95) and a co-founder and performer with Co-Motion Theatre Company, Dublin (1985-90).